imagej/imagej.github.io/pages/Bug_reporting_best_practices.md

 <!-- end list -->

-1. If necessary, identify the jar containing the problematic class(es), e.g. by using
+1. If necessary, identify the jar containing the problematic class(es), e.g. by using {% include bc content='Plugins | Utilities | Find Jar

-{% include bc content='Plugins | Utilities | Find Jar for Class' %}
+    for Class' %} in Fiji.

-`in Fiji.`

-1. Start the updater with <code>

-{% include bc content='Help | Update...' %} </code>
+2. Start the updater with `{% include bc content='Help | Update...' %}`

-1. Switch to Advanced Mode
+3. Switch to Advanced Mode
-2. Search for the problematic components.
+4. Search for the problematic components.
 Their associated update site will be listed here.
-3. Select `Manage Update Sites` and disable the update site identified in 4.
+5. Select `Manage Update Sites` and disable the update site identified in 4.
-4. Repeat 1-5 until your problem is resolved.
+6. Repeat 1-5 until your problem is resolved.

-**NOTICE:** During this process it is critical to keep in mind that update sites take precedence in the {% include list-of-update-sites content='order they are declared' %}

-`- update sites lower on the list will overwrite components in sites higher on the list.`
+**NOTICE:** During this process it is critical to keep in mind that update sites take precedence in the {% include list-of-update-sites content='order they are declared' %} - update sites lower on the list will overwrite components in sites higher on the list.

 ### Binary search through your external plugins